IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

     - Prefix Information Option: length = 4, prefix = 2001:db8:f00d::/64
     - Recursive DNS Server Option: length = 3, addresses = \[2001:db8:f00d::53\]

-Note: the above RA assumes that the router has received PvD ID FQDN from its upstream.
-Another document may define ways for the router to generate PvD ID FQDN to allow the above scenario in the absence of provisioned PvD ID FQDN.
+Note: the above examples assume that the router has received its PvD IDs from upstream routers or via some other configuration mechanism.
+Another document could define ways for the router to generate its own PvD IDs to allow the above scenario in the absence of PvD ID provisioning.

 # Security Considerations {#security}